 "In the course of about seven weeks, we had thirteen cases of the complaint which carried off our beloved child, though it was variously modified in different instances.
-We had, at one time, seven in bed at once, until no more beds could be found; and we had to hire almost a duplicate set of servants to supply the place of those who were ill, including two nurses.
-You may imagine, therefore, what an hospital our house has been."
+We had, at one time, seven in bed at once, until no more beds could be found, and we had to hire almost a duplicate set of servants to supply the place of those who were ill, including two nurses.
+You may imagine, therefore, what an hospital our house has been, and, as Lady Parry has herself been confined to her bed during most of the time, the visiting of every room, and the dispensing of all the medicines, fell upon myself."